chenwardT/lol_stats/README.md

 This product is not endorsed, certified or otherwise approved in any way by Riot Games, Inc. or any of its affiliates.

 !
-Currently in the process of being updated to Python 3.
+Currently in the process of being updated to Python 3 and cleaned up/rewritten.